Grades and Transcripts

 - How may I change a class--after the add/drop period?

-One of the most common petitions to the Recording Committee is a petition to drop a class after the drop deadline.
 Some petitions are approved and others denied.
 The circumstances of the individual student’s petition are what guide the decision.
 Generally, if there's an extreme medical or personal circumstance, something beyond the student's control, drop petitions are approved.
 They are not approved if a student is simply trying to avoid a disappointing grade.

 - May I audit a course?